posporus/pairis/README.md

 tallAnimal.legs     //4
 ```

 Pairis stores all the data into key/value pairs.
 It uses 'lists' to combine all datasets of a model.
 Each dataset is stored under a unique identifier which is generated automatically.
 The keys are in turn stored in a list, which is basically an array.
-The above code will generate something like this (where uidXY is a valid UUID v4 key):
+Here is an example of what this could look like (where uidXY is a valid UUID v4 key):

 ```JSON
 {